SDWebImage/SDWebImageSwiftUI/README.md

 Besides all these features, we do optimization for SwiftUI, like Binding, View Modifier, using the same design pattern to become a good SwiftUI citizen.

-Note we do not guarantee the public API stable for current status until v1.0 version.
-Since SwiftUI is a new platform for us.
-This framework is under development, feature requests, contributions, and GitHub stars are welcomed.
+Note we do not guarantee the public API stable for current status until v1.0 version, to follow [Semantic Versioning](https://semver.org/).

+This framework is under heavily development, feature requests, contributions, and GitHub stars are welcomed.

 ## Requirements